YeeeeeHan/decentralised-social/decentralised_social/README.md

 Identity

-- Cross-platform identity
+- **Cross-platform identity - Users should be able to**
-- Claiming a unique username
+- Claiming a unique username - Users should be able to claim a unique username that maps to their blockchain addresses.
+The names are human-readable unlike blockchain addresses

 Tweets

-- Ability to create tweets
+- Ability to create tweets - Users should be able to create tweets that will be published on the blockchain
-- Ability to own your tweets
+- Ability to own your tweets - The upload and edits of the tweets should only be able to be executed by the users and no one else, no even the platform developers
-- Ability to view tweets from a certain user
+- Ability to view tweets from a certain user - Viewing all the tweets from a certain user
-- Ability to interact with tweets
+- Ability to interact with tweets - Tweet interactions include liking, commenting, and retweeting, or any other innovative interaction primitive

 Follow

-- Ability to follow/subscribers to another user
+- Ability to follow to another user - Following another user subscribes
+- Abiility to view a feed of subscribed users - When users follow other users, their tweets should show up on their feeds
-- Ability to own your subsribers
+- Ability to own your subsribers - Subscriber information should reside on the blockchain to make it immutable

-Feed

-- View feed according to a customised algorithm

 ## B) Non-functional Requirements